CARDIFF CITY FC COMMUNITY FOUNDATION PRIVACY NOTICE

 This privacy notice explains how Cardiff City FC Community Foundation ("The Foundation ") uses personal data that you provide or which The Foundation collects and holds about you when you use its official websites and/or other services.
 The Foundation is the data controller of this information for the purposes of this notice.

-The Foundations Data Protection Officer is Su Osborne who is contactable by email at DPO@cardiffcityfc.org.uk or by writing to:
+The Foundation's Head of Governance and Assurance is Veronica Moreno who is contactable by email at DPO@cardiffcityfc.org.uk or by writing to:

 Cardiff City FC Community Foundation